-When your investible assets reach the six-figure threshold, you might wondering how to invest $100,000 for passive income.
+When your investible assets reach the six-figure threshold, you might start wondering how to invest $100,000 for passive income.
 With some careful planning, you can generate thousands of dollars a year in passive income.
-The type of investment you choose for your $100,000 can determine the amount of passive income you can expect, as well as the risk involved and its tax treatment.
-If you’re looking for ways to generate passive income, consider working with a financial advisor who can help select and manage investments for your portfolio.
+The type of investment you choose for your $100,000 can determine the amount of passive income you can expect to earn, as well as the risk involved and the taxes involved.

 What Is Passive Income?

-The Internal Revenue Service has another definition.
+The Internal Revenue Service (IRS) has another definition.
 To the IRS, passive income is mostly limited to income received from rental real estate and ownership interests in limited partnerships and small businesses where the owner plays no significant active role.
 Bank account interest, stock dividends and other income from investments is earned income, per the IRS.

 The difference can matter if you lose money on something the IRS considers a passive investment.
 That’s because you can deduct losses from one passive investment to reduce taxable income from a profitable passive investment.
 This is a minor consideration for most investors, however.
 For most purposes, the usual understanding of passive income is good enough.